 We haven't as of yet written an article about lawns, but as we're discussing weeds, we decided to include this note in our vegetable garden tips.

-You can use the same type of fertilizer for traditional gardening or raised bed gardening, just make sure the soil PH level is suitable for growing tomatoes or any other vegetable.
-Most garden centers sell a kit to check your soil PH level, or you can take a sample from your garden and have it tested.
+You can use the same type of fertilizer for traditional gardening or raised bed gardening, just make sure the soil pH level is suitable for growing tomatoes or any other vegetable.
+Most garden centers sell a kit to check your soil pH level, or you can take a sample from your garden and have it sent for testing.

 If you purchase natural manure, mix thoroughly into the soil or cover with a layer of top soil so as not to attract flies and also to eliminate the smell.